cmstas/run3-vbsvvh/skimmer/readme.md

 ./runSkimmer.sh -i datasets-signal.txt -s
 ```

 Make sure to change `OUTPUT_XRD` in executable to your own directory before running this.
+Make sure the `OUTPUT_TAG` is set in `runSkimmer.sh`, including the skims version, e.g. "v2".